Tanyamodi21/Kingsukh_Guest_House/README.md

 - Technologies Used
 - Setup
 - Usage
-- Contact
-- License
+- Project Documentation
 - Live Site

 ## Introduction

-This website is designed to provide a seamless and engaging experience for visitors looking to book a stay at Kingsukh Guest House.
-It includes detailed information about the guest house, its services, rooms, and contact details.
+This is a clean, static website built for Kingsukh Guest House, located in Barhanti, West Bengal.
+It offers visitors a seamless digital experience  through well-structured sections like Home, About, Services, Rooms, Gallery,  and Contact — all optimized for both desktop and mobile devices.

 ## Features

-- **Home Section**: Welcoming message with a full background image and animated text.
+- **Home**: Full-width image with animated welcome text
-- **About Us Section**: Background image with text and images on the left and right.
+- **About Us**: Two-column layout with images and overlay styling
-- **Services Section**: List of services offered with animations and color scheme.
+- **Services**: Highlighting key offerings using icons and animations
-- **Rooms Section**: Cards displaying different room types with images and details.
+- **Rooms**: Room cards with images and brief descriptions
-- **Gallery Section**: Image gallery with animations.
-- **Contact Section**: Contact information, social media links, and a contact form.
+- **Gallery**: Interactive photo grid with hover effects
-- **Footer**: Contact information, social media links, and a copyright notice.
+- **Contact**: Contact details, social media, and a functional form
+- **Sticky Navigation**: Persistent navbar for easy section switching

 ## Technologies Used

 - HTML
 - CSS
-- Bootstrap
+- Bootstrap 4
-- Font Awesome (for social media icons)
+- Font Awesome
+- Goggle Fonts

 ## Setup